vannguyennd/vannguyennd.github.io/index.md

 [*Dec 2024*] For my role as Head Teaching Associate for the Deep Learning unit (with nearly 300 students enrolled) in the Department of Data Science and AI at Monash University, my teaching received a "very high" student satisfaction rating of 90/100, according to the Teaching Evaluation Report.

-[*Aug 2024*] The research proposal, "Continual Learning of Large Language Models for Version-Controlled Code Generation", in collaboration with my colleagues Dr [Trang Vu](https://research.monash.edu/en/persons/trang-vu) and Dr [Tongtong Wu](https://research.monash.edu/en/persons/tongtong-wu), secured the Monash FIT Early Career Academics Seed Grant.
+[*Aug 2024*] The research proposal, "Continual Learning of Large Language Models for Version-Controlled Code Generation", in collaboration with my colleagues Dr [Trang Vu](https://research.monash.edu/en/persons/trang-vu) and Dr [Tongtong Wu](https://research.monash.edu/en/persons/tongtong-wu), secure the Monash FIT Early Career Academics Seed Grant.

 [*May 2024*] I had the privilege of serving as a guest lecturer for the Software Security unit in the Department of Software Systems and Cybersecurity at the Faculty of Information Technology, Monash University, where I presented current challenges and cutting-edge solutions in software security.

+[Apr 2024] I was pleased to share that our paper, "Deep Domain Adaptation with Max-Margin Principle for Cross-Project Imbalanced Software Vulnerability Detection", was accepted in ACM Transactions on Software Engineering and Methodology (TOSEM), a prestigious ***Q1*** journal in software engineering.
+In this paper, we propose an innovative solution that leverages solid theories of kernel methods and deep domain adaptation for cross-project imbalanced software vulnerability detection.

 ---